 Due to the sheer coverage of the Scottish Borders, the number of settlements within the Borders and in line with PAN 65, it is considered that only the most important green spaces within settlements will be identified and safeguarded through the LDP.
-This is not to say that those spaces not identified within the Plan will fail to receive protection, they too will also receive protection although less rigorously protected.
-It should also be noted that the Supplementary Planning Guidance on Green Space already offers a degree of protection to those spaces identified within the greenspace audit.
+This is not to say that those spaces not identified within the Plan will fail to receive protection, as they will remain to receive protection through the Supplementary Planning Guidance on Green Space.

-As noted above the Supplementary Planning Guidance on Green Space incorporates a greenspace audit that considered and scored the 'quality' and 'value' of greenspaces within settlements.
-It is therefore suggested that this is the first point to consider in seeking to identify those greenspaces for inclusion in the LDP.
-Therefore, it is recommended that the LDP should consider spaces within the greenspace audit that are of both 'high quality and high value' in identifying those spaces to be included within the LDP.
-In addition however, where a settlement may only have greenspaces identified as 'low quality and high value' these too should be identified in the LDP.
-This would then allow for greater protection of those individual spaces, and also potentially allow for future enhancement to be directed and focused on those greenspaces that the community considered most valuable.
+As noted above the Supplementary Planning Guidance on Green Space incorporates a green space audit that considered and scored the 'quality' and 'value' of green spaces within settlements.
+It is therefore suggested that this is the first point to consider in seeking to identify those green spaces for inclusion in the LDP.
+Therefore, it is recommended the LDP should consider spaces within the green space audit that are of both 'high quality and high value' in identifying those spaces to be included within the LDP.
+In addition however, where a settlement may only have green spaces identified as 'low quality and high value' these too should be identified in the LDP.
+This would then allow for greater protection of those individual spaces, and also potentially allow for future enhancement to be directed and focused on those green spaces that the community considered most valuable.